vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 **A week ago**: Scratchy is ordered to make the deal with Danny, despite fearing that he will be killed.
 **8PM**: Danny and Scratchy make the deal, only to be killed by Izzy.
 Danny survives, but because they are sedated they stay asleep for a while longer.
 Her heart isn't taken, because it's "tainted."
 Their body heals naturally.
 **8:30PM**: Susan finds the bodies, but is too late.
 She assumes they're both dead.
 She waits to see if the killer returns.
-**11:30PM**: Jerri steps out of Motiv, and notices the bodies in the darkness after seeing a hint of blood shimmer in the light.

 # Dangers